raghavm1/heirarchical-ddpg/README.md

 # Credit

+This work is made possible by the mighty Fabio Pardo and his amazing work Tonic RL!

 ## Other code bases

 Tonic was inspired by a number of other deep RL code bases.
 In particular,